 - the Alberta Utilities Commission

 In addition to his practice, Alan is the Regional Managing Partner of BLG’s Calgary office.

 From 2013 to 2014, Alan served as the Province of Alberta’s Representative to Ottawa and the Toronto-Montréal corridor, a Deputy Minister-level position, reporting directly to the Premier of Alberta.
 In this role, Alan represented the Government of Alberta at a federal level, and advised the Premier and other senior government officials on pipelines, oil and gas markets, foreign investment, climate change, carbon pricing and other energy policy issues.

-Prior to joining BLG, Alan worked for a leading international energy infrastructure company (with a strong focus on pipelines and power generation) from 2002 to 2006.
-From 1997 to 2001, Alan practiced in the corporate/commercial department of an international law firm based in London, England.
-His practice was focused on serving a number of overseas clients.
+Prior to joining BLG, Alan worked for an international energy infrastructure company and practiced corporate/commercial law at an international law firm based in London, England.